Mlaiel/iacherie/docs/SPECIALIZED_CHALLENGES_IMPLEMENTATION.md

 ---

-*This implementation provides a complete, production-ready solution for specialized challenges and competitions on the Ainflue platform.*
+*This implementation provides a complete, production-ready solution for specialized challenges and competitions on the IA Chérie platform.*